Christian Selchau-Hansen, CEO

 Understanding the individual patient’s motivations is critical.
 Take weight loss, for example.
 There are many reasons why someone may try to lose weight: heart health, mobility, diabetes, appearance.
 And in order to assist a specific customer with a weight-loss regimen, healthcare providers need to understand their specific motivation.
 A grim statistic about cardiovascular risks is not going to resonate with a patient who’s just trying to get abs, after all.

-The importance of understanding individual customer goals and acting on them is consistent across any vertical.
+The importance of understanding individual customer goals (from customer data analytics) and acting on them is consistent across any vertical.
 To illustrate, let me draw on our experience with a major U.S. airline.
 Take two flyers—one a frequent business traveler; the other, a family vacationer.
 While nominally consumers of the same product—plane tickets—their priorities are vastly different.
 The business traveler, toting an expense account and a busy schedule, prizes speed and convenience over everything else.
 In contrast, the family vacationer, who flies infrequently and pays for things out of pocket, is often looking to maximize value.

 As with the dieter, to motivate these fliers, you need to speak to their respective priorities.
 The business traveler will respond to offers of accelerated premium status and the promise that they’ll be able to zip through lines as a result.
 The occasional flyer and family vacationer, on the other hand, will respond better to an offer to earn miles through non-flying activities and the ability to spend those miles to save on their vacation.
 Again, to truly engage each customer, it is critical to understand and address them individually.